marcusv77/searchable-image-database-angular/docs/admin/classification.rst

 the classifications of the cells.

 ..  image:: ../screenshots/admin-classification-view.jpg
-    :alt: Screenshot of Classification Details for administrator
+    :alt: Screenshot of classification dashboard for administrator
     :align: center

 Administrators can filter the cell